Policy 1436 – Power-Based Violence and Title IX

 President’s Office, Wyly Tower 1536

-Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the parties to restore or preserve access to the University’s education program, including measures designed to protect the safety of all parties or the University’s educational environment, and/or deter sexual harassment, sex discrimination, and/or retaliation.
+Supportive Measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the parties to restore or preserve access to the University’s education program, including measures designed to protect the safety of all parties or the University’s educational environment, and/or deter power-based violence, including sexual harassment, sex discrimination, and/or retaliation.

-The University will maintain the privacy of the supportive measures, provided that privacy does not impair the University’s ability to provide the supportive measures.
-The University will act to ensure, as minimal, an academic impact on the parties as soon as possible.
+The University will maintain the privacy of the Supportive Measures, provided that privacy does not impair the University’s ability to provide the Supportive Measures.
+The University will act to ensure a minimal academic impact on the parties to the extent possible in providing Supportive Measures.
 The University will implement measures in a way that does not unreasonably burden the other party.
 These actions may include, but are not limited to: